Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Alternative Format:

 Students may require exam or in-class test documents in an alternative format such as large print or on a coloured background.
-Where exams are taking place on campus, the assessment document should be provided in the appropriate format.
+Where exams or in-class tests are taking place on campus, the assessment document should be provided in the appropriate format.

 If the assessment document for online exams or in-class tests is fully accessible, the student will be able to use their own magnification software (such as SuperNova or ZoomText) or they can use built-in tools to enlarge the screen.